Open Now — 24/7 Plumbing

 Factors Influencing Drainage Design

-Several factors influence the design of a drainage system for such buildings.
-The building’s size directly affects the amount of rainwater that needs to be handled.
-A larger building with a sprawling roof will generate significantly more runoff than a smaller building.
+Many factors impact how drainage systems are designed for these buildings.
+The size of the building directly impacts the volume of rainwater it needs to manage.
+A larger structure with a sprawling roof will generate much more runoff compared to a smaller one.

 Additionally, the location and local rainfall patterns play a crucial role.
 Areas with high annual rainfall require a more robust drainage system compared to those with less precipitation.